swift-serverless/aws-lambda-swift-sprinter-core/README.md

 ## No third-party dependencies

 One of the main issues on server-side swift is resolving the software dependencies.
-The fragmentation of the existing server-side library and the use of different versions could add complexity to the core library.  **By design this core framework does not depend on other third-party frameworks.** In particular, this choice allows using differents Logging and Network framework and a custom implementation of the LambdaAPI.
+The fragmentation of the existing server-side library and the use of different versions could add complexity to the core library.  **By design, this core framework does not depend on other third-party frameworks.** In particular, this choice allows using differents Logging and Network framework and a custom implementation of the LambdaAPI.

 ## Safe Context
 The **Context** object, passed inside the lambda, contains all the **environment** variables defined by the Lambda implementation: https://docs.aws.amazon.com/lambda/latest/dg/lambda-environment-variables.html